 Calculating Paying Roth Conversion Tax (Liza, San Diego)

-“Hi Joe and Big Al. I’m a new listener to your podcast and I enjoy listening to both of you.
-I retired on Dec, 2020 at 61 years of age bec I have to take care of my mom.
-My husband retired 2015.
-We are at 12% tax bracket.
-You’ve probably answered a lot of questions regarding Roth IRA.
-I would like to do a Roth Conversion.
-Is it possible pls to give me calculations on how much to pay federal and state tax on a $60,000 Roth conversion?
-When I was planning to do a conversion at Vanguard, they were asking me about tax withholding, and I don’t know how much.
-Another question is regarding my 401K and Roth 401K.
-For my understanding, if I withdraw from my 401K I don’t have to pay federal taxes but I have to pay state tax.
+Joe: “I would like to do a Roth conversion.
+Is it possible, please, to give me calculations on how much to pay federal and state taxes on a $60,000 Roth conversion?
+When I was planning to do a conversion at Vanguard, they were asking me about tax withholding and I don’t know how much.
+Another question is regarding my 401(k) and Roth 401(k).
+From my understanding, if I withdraw from my 401(k), I don’t have to pay federal taxes, but I have to pay state taxes.
 How much is state tax in California?
-My last concern is my Roth 401K.
-Do I still need to rollover it first to traditional IRA before rolling it over to my Roth IRA.
-I thought federal and state taxes have been paid because it is a Roth.
-I Hope you can be able to answer my questions.
+My last concern is my Roth 401(k).
+Do I still need to roll over it first to a traditional IRA before I roll it into my Roth IRA?
+I thought federal and state taxes have been paid because it’s a Roth.
+I hope you’ll be able to answer my questions.
 Thank you for your time.”
 OK, we got a lot of stuff to unpack here.
 Really good questions and I’m glad you caught our show and so we can kind of save your life here.

 Paying Roth IRA Conversion Taxes (Tammy)

 So let’s move on to Tammy.
-Tammy “made a Roth IRA conversion of $65000 in 2021 because of my low income this year.
-Should I pay federal and state estimate tax before filing my 2021 tax return so I don’t have to pay interest and penalty on this conversion?
-Thank you”
+Tammy “made a Roth IRA conversion of $65,000 in 2021 because of my low income this year.
+Should I pay federal and estimated taxes before filing my 2021 tax returns so I don’t have to pay interest and penalties on this conversion?
+Thank you.”